utkuerol/sensingdevice/README.md

 # **SensingDevice** Domain Microservice

-`<Description>`

-*Guidelines for the creation of the artifacts are available in the GitLab documentation [Artifact Guidelines](https://git.scc.kit.edu/cm-tm/cm-team/1-1.cmdocumentation/3.artifactguidelines)*
+IoT microservice for managing sensor data developed as part of a practical course at Karlsruhe Institute of Technology in the research group [Cooperation and Management](https://cm.tm.kit.edu/english/).
+The data model is inspired by the IoT standard OGC SensorThings API.

 ## Design